Viola Davis in The Woman King

 Reece Shearsmith, Ruth Wilson, and David Oyelowo in See How They Runn

 It takes a while to get on-board with See How They Run's presentation, which feels like a Wes Anderson recipe – complete with the presences of Brody and Ronan – that accidentally left out a few crucial ingredients.
 George routinely frames his images with a symmetrical visual precision and stylized falseness reminiscent of Anderson's, and his quirky ensemble figures appear lightly zonked out in the familiar Wes fashion; all of the suspects, particularly Dickinson's blissfully self-absorbed Attenborough, seem to have just taken a mild hit of something enjoyably debilitating.
-Yet the effect is more reminiscent of a carbon copy than something genuine, and Mark Chappell's script is sometimes too blatantly proud of its own cleverness, as when the screenwriter rails against flashbacks and “three weeks later” title cards … a tirade that takes place in a flashback that concludes with a “three weeks later” title card.
+Yet the effect is more reminiscent of a carbon copy than something genuine, and Mark Chappell's script is sometimes too blatantly proud of its own cleverness, as when the screenwriter rails against flashbacks and “three weeks later” title cards … a tirade that takes place in a flashback preceded by a “three weeks earlier” title card.

 Still, George's lightweight charmer gets so many big things right that it's easy to ignore your quibbles.
 Not only is Chappell's mystery inventively constructed and legitimately mysterious, but it works specifically in its relation to The Mousetrap, borrowing key elements from Christie's tale that both rekindle your fondness for her artistry and make you blanch, a bit, at the unfair liberties she may have taken with her inspired-by-true-events story.
 Better still, Chappell is able to do this without revealing the ending to The Mousetrap itself, which – given the plethora of scenes from the play we're given – is quite the feat.
 And best of all, with everyone from the endearingly blotto Rockwell to the divinely prissy Oyelowo appearing to have a high old time, Saoirse Ronan is an absolute, show-stealing delight.
 She's so earnest, so dogged, and so darned funny as an out-of-her-element cop that she makes even lackluster scenes play through sheer gumption, magically suggesting the best of Lucille Ball and Gracie Allen in one winning, Irish-lilted package.
 Christie famously wrote dozens of adventures for her sleuths Hercule Poirot and Jane Marple.
 If Chappell wanted to write a few dozen for Ronan's hilariously tenacious, gregarious Constable Stalker, I'd be the last one to bitch.